 The match result just confirms it: 4-3 (7-11, 11-6, 11-3, 11-8, 5-11, 7-11, 12-10) for Ma Long.

 In the fifth set, Fan Zhendong clearly changed his plan again.
-He continuously attacked to Ma Long’s right corner of the table, who made five mistakes with his forehand topspin and resulted in an easy set for his opponent: 5-11.
+He continuously attacked to Ma Long’s right corner of the table, who made five mistakes with his forehand topspin which resulted in an easy set for his opponent: 5-11.

 The match highlights video from the official ITTF channel follows: